elalish/manifold/README.md

 [**C++ Documentation**](https://manifoldcad.org/docs/html/classmanifold_1_1_manifold.html) | [**TS Documentation**](https://manifoldcad.org/jsdocs) | [**Algorithm Documentation**](https://github.com/elalish/manifold/wiki/Manifold-Library) | [**Blog Posts**](https://elalish.blogspot.com/search/label/Manifold) | [**Web Examples**](https://manifoldcad.org/model-viewer.html)

 [Manifold](https://github.com/elalish/manifold) is a geometry library dedicated to creating and operating on manifold triangle meshes.
 A [manifold mesh](https://github.com/elalish/manifold/wiki/Manifold-Library#manifoldness) is a mesh that represents a solid object, and so is very important in manufacturing, CAD, structural analysis, etc. Further information can be found on the [wiki](https://github.com/elalish/manifold/wiki/Manifold-Library).

+Manifold's reliability is guaranteed and it's 1,000 times faster than other libraries.
+See our [usage](https://github.com/elalish/manifold/discussions/340) and [performance](https://github.com/elalish/manifold/discussions/383) discussions for all the latest and to add your own projects & analyses.

 This is a modern C++ library that Github's CI verifies builds and runs on a variety of platforms.
 Additionally, we build bindings for JavaScript ([manifold-3d](https://www.npmjs.com/package/manifold-3d) on npm), Python ([manifold3d](https://pypi.org/project/manifold3d/)), and C to make this library more portable and easy to use.